joakimeriksson/ai-smarthome/mqtt-cam-json/README.md

 Ensure that you have python3 installed
 Run the requirements.txt file to ensure that all the libraries are installed.

+## JSON Format
+All the messages are using a JSON-format that includes some meta-data and a base-64 encoded image.
+An image is represented as:

+     { "height": h, "witdth": w, "image": encoded_img}

+and when there is detections in the image there is a detection attribute added:

+     { "height": h, "witdth": w, "image": encoded_img, "detections": detections}

 ## Camera source
 The camera source will be used for publishing a stream of images to the MQTT broker at a specified topic.
 This will create an input topic for the AI/ML model to do inferencing on.